f3-factory/F3com-data/base/main.md

     <p><b>Notice:</b> If a static and dynamic route pattern both match the current URI, then the static route pattern has priority.</p>
 </div>

-If `CACHE` is turned off, `$ttl` will only control the browser cache using [expire](base#expire) header metadata.
-If `CACHE` is turned on, and there is a positive `$ttl` value set for the current request URI handler, F3 additionally will cache the output for this page, and refresh it when `$ttl` expires.
-Read more about it [here](https://groups.google.com/d/msg/f3-framework/lwaqZjtwCvU/PC-gK8Ki9PMJ) and [here](https://groups.google.com/d/msg/f3-framework/lwaqZjtwCvU/LDUlPhQfc84J).

 ### call